japila-books/spark-sql-internals/docs/configuration-properties.md

 Use [SQLConf.partitionOverwriteMode](SQLConf.md#partitionOverwriteMode) method to access the current value.

+## <span id="spark.sql.truncateTable.ignorePermissionAcl.enabled"> spark.sql.truncateTable.ignorePermissionAcl.enabled

+**(internal)** Disables setting back original permission and ACLs when re-creating the table/partition paths for [TRUNCATE TABLE](logical-operators/TruncateTableCommand.md) command.

+Default: `false`

+Use [SQLConf.truncateTableIgnorePermissionAcl](SQLConf.md#truncateTableIgnorePermissionAcl) method to access the current value.

+## <span id="spark.sql.ui.retainedExecutions"> spark.sql.ui.retainedExecutions

+The number of [SQLExecutionUIData](spark-sql-SQLListener.md#SQLExecutionUIData) entries to keep in `failedExecutions` and `completedExecutions` internal registries.

+Default: `1000`

+When a query execution finishes, the execution is removed from the internal `activeExecutions` registry and stored in `failedExecutions` or `completedExecutions` given the end execution status.
+It is when `SQLListener` makes sure that the number of `SQLExecutionUIData` entires does not exceed `spark.sql.ui.retainedExecutions` Spark property and removes the excess of entries.

-## <span id="spark.sql.inMemoryColumnarStorage.compressed"> spark.sql.inMemoryColumnarStorage.compressed
+## <span id="spark.sql.windowExec.buffer.in.memory.threshold"> spark.sql.windowExec.buffer.in.memory.threshold

-When enabled, Spark SQL will automatically select a compression codec for each column based on statistics of the data.
+**(internal)** Threshold for number of rows guaranteed to be held in memory by [WindowExec](physical-operators/WindowExec.md) physical operator.

-Default: `true`
+Default: `4096`

-Use [SQLConf.useCompression](SQLConf.md#useCompression) method to access the current value.
+Use [SQLConf.windowExecBufferInMemoryThreshold](SQLConf.md#windowExecBufferInMemoryThreshold) method to access the current value.

-## <span id="spark.sql.inMemoryColumnarStorage.batchSize"> spark.sql.inMemoryColumnarStorage.batchSize
+## <span id="spark.sql.windowExec.buffer.spill.threshold"> spark.sql.windowExec.buffer.spill.threshold

-Controls the size of batches for columnar caching.
-Larger batch sizes can improve memory utilization and compression, but risk OOMs when caching data.
+**(internal)** Threshold for number of rows buffered in a [WindowExec](physical-operators/WindowExec.md) physical operator.

-Default: `10000`
+Default: `4096`

-Use [SQLConf.columnBatchSize](SQLConf.md#columnBatchSize) method to access the current value.
+Use [SQLConf.windowExecBufferSpillThreshold](SQLConf.md#windowExecBufferSpillThreshold) method to access the current value.